-- a) The Government determines that expenditures claimed on research projects do not meet the P3 guidelines; or - b) upon termination of the grant due to breach of agreement, change in control of the Company or insolvency.
+- a) the Government determines that expenditures claimed on research projects do not meet the P3 guidelines; or - b) upon termination of the grant due to breach of agreement, change in control of the Company or insolvency.

-The total amount received under the P3 Program at June 30, 2005 was \$55 which has been booked as deferred government research grants.
+The total amount received under the P3 Program at June 30, 2006 was \$848.